petersulyok/smfc/README.md

            -v, --verbose      verbose output
 ```

-This script can be executed locally and remotely as described for installation above.
-Here is an example for remote execution:
+It can be executed locally or remotely, just like the installation script.
+Example of remote execution:

 ```
 curl --silent https://raw.githubusercontent.com/petersulyok/smfc/refs/heads/main/bin/uninstall.sh|bash /dev/stdin --verbose
 ```

-The script will remove the installed `smfc` files and the python package.
+The script removes the installed `smfc` files and the Python package.

 ### 10. Configuration file
 After successful installation, create/edit your new configuration file.
 If you just upgraded to a new `smfc` version, you can preserve the existing one.